samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 Be sure to input the URL of your Azure Function in the `AzureFunctionUrl` field.

-Now, lets create a folder called `Model` and then create a class called `AuthenticationResult` inside it.
-Instances of this class will contain information about authentication result including `IdToken`, `AccessToken` and `Claims`:
+Now, let's create a folder called `Model` and then create a class called `AuthenticationResult` inside it.
+Instances of this class will contain information about the authentication result including `IdToken`, `AccessToken` and `Claims`:

 ```C#
 public class AuthenticationResult